input-output-hk/plutus-community/docs/Plutus/Lectures/Cohort_03/Lecture_10.md

 - As change address, we use the new payment address for user.
 We do that so that that address also is funded, and can then accumulate rewards.
 - The Out file
 - txin as input, the parameter we have to give to the script.
 This involves Plutus, because the Plutus script has to be executed to check whether the delegation is valid.
 - Any transaction involving executing Plutus needs collateral.
-So as collateral can use the same input.
+So as collateral we can use the same input.
 Remember, collateral must be a pure lovelace UTxO.
 - Then we attach the registration certificate
-- Followed by the delegation certificate, and for the delegation certificate we must also provide witnesses (that could be in the case of a normal stake address; it would be the signing key belong to this).
+- Followed by the delegation certificate, and for the delegation certificate we must also provide witnesses (for example, in the case of a normal stake address, it would be the signing key belonging to this).
-- Now it is our script file the we provide
+- Now it is our script file that we provide
 - As redeemer, remember we had type unit and in order to have a serialized form of the unit value we use this unit.json which we just copied from lecture 3.
 - Then we provide the protocol parameters